FireDiscordBot/docs/README.md

 ### Additional Vanity URLs

-Fire Premium subscribers can now add extra vanities to their subscription, allowing them to set more than one vanity for a server
+Fire+ subscribers can now add extra vanities to their subscription, allowing them to set more than one vanity for a server

-You can learn more about this on the [Premium page](hc/premium.md#additional-vanity-urls)
+You can learn more about this on the [Fire+ page](hc/plus.md#additional-vanity-urls)

 This is a trial run of subscription add-ons and may not stick around (though if it were to be removed, existing add-ons will be kept free of charge) to see if people would be interested in adding extra features onto their subscription for a small fee